jxxcarlson/hex/README.md

 # Hex

 Hex is a small package for working with `elm/bytes`.
-It exposes two functions.
+It exposes three functions.

 - `fromBytes : Bytes -> String`
 - `toBytes : String -> Maybe Bytes`
+- `stringBlocks : Int -> String -> List String`

 The first function gives a hexadecimal representation of a Bytes, value, e.g., something like `"6A45F2"`.
 The second takes a string like the one just given and returns a value of type `Maybe Bytes`.
 Such a function call can fail, e.g., on an input `"6A45F!"`.
+The third is useful for viewing long strings as blocks of shorter strings.

 ## Examples